-The county office of education (COE) also plays a role in providing technical assistance and support to LEAs within its county that serve schools that meet the criteria for CSI.
+County office of education (COE) also plays a role in providing technical assistance and support to LEAs within its county that serve schools that meet the criteria for CSI.

 CSI School Eligibility and Exit Criteria

-California will use the California School Dashboard (Dashboard) to determine school eligibility for and exit criteria from CSI.
+California will use the California School Dashboard (Dashboard) to determine school eligibility and exit criteria from CSI.
 School eligibility and exit are determined for the following categories:

-Title I-funded schools
+Title I-funded schools)

 For specific CSI eligibility and exit criteria, please reference the Dashboard Technical Guide: